numoonchld/numoonchld.github.io/_posts/2020-11-08-django-blog-app-construction.md

   - if user tries to go to restricted route, then
     - redirect to login page

+- user profile page is one such page which needs to be restricted based on user logged-in status

-- first define the profile route in the project `usrls.py`
+- first define the profile route in the project `urls.py`
   ```
   # urls.py